Nurturing the Seed

-NTS is a resource any practitioner can use to create a developmental support plan for a child while waiting for more intensive services.
-Currently, Kids Brain Health Network is funding an evaluation of this resource in 6 Indigenous communities.
-Part of this work will include the creation of a coaching model to complement the training IMHP provides communities.
-Click here to learn more about Nurturing the Seeds.
+Nurturing the Seed is a resource any practitioner can use to create a developmental support plan for a child while waiting for more intensive services.
+Currently, Public Health Agency of Canada is funding an evaluation of this resource in 7 Indigenous communities across the country.
+Part of this work will include the creation of a coaching model to complement the training IEMHP provides to communities.

 Care Pathways in Infant and Early Mental Health

 Care pathways guide children and families to, through and out of care ensuring that they are matched with the best services, at the right time and in the

 most appropriate format for the family.
 In collaboration with the Ontario Centre of Excellence for Child and Youth Mental Health, and in partnership with community-based, cross-sectoral groups of professionals, IEMHP coordinates and pilots a series of workshops that focus on services and supports for young children from birth to age 6, and aim at unravelling the care and service pathways that can be developed to support infant and early mental health in these pilot communities.

 IEMHP has completed 20 tables that document infant and early mental health services in communities, and identify opportunities to strengthen and grow services and resources.
 While originally funded by Public Health Agency of Canada, communities are now invited to request this service to convene a table with IEMHP's support.